Knowledge Base

 To use MPEG video files, you need a personal computer with sufficient

-the typically large MPEG file.
-You also need an MPEG viewer or client
+play the typically large MPEG file.
+You also need an MPEG viewer or

 to other video and audio coding formats is that MPEG files are much